Zine: 1930s–1960s and science fiction

 "The Reign of the Superman", a short story from the 1933 zine Science Fiction: The Advance Guard of Future Civilization, which led to the creation of the comic book hero Superman.

 During and after the Great Depression, editors of pulp science fiction magazines became increasingly frustrated with letters detailing the impossibilities of their science fiction stories.
 Over time they began to publish overly-scrutinizing letters, complete with their return addresses.
 Hugo Gernsback published the first science fiction magazine, Amazing Stories in 1926.
 In January 1927, Gernsback introduced a large letter column which printed reader's addresses, allowing them to write to each other; it was out of this mailing list that fans' own science-fiction fanzines began.

 The Comet is frequently cited as the first science-fiction fanzine.
 It was published in 1930 by the Chicago chapter of the Science Correspondence Club and edited by Raymond A. Palmer and Walter Dennis.

 The term "fanzine" was coined in 1940 by Russ Chauvenet in his own fanzine, Detours.
 Chauvenet argued it was "the best short form of 'fan-magazine'."
 The term entered the Oxford English Dictionary as part of A Supplement to the OED, Volume I in 1972, and was incorporated into the OED Second Edition in 1989.

+During the German occupation of the Netherlands, the German-Jewish writer Curt Bloch produced a series of handmade miniature magazines while hiding from the Nazis near Enschede.
+Between August 1943 and April 1945, he created 95 issues and one special edition of Het Onderwater-Cabaret (“The Underwater Cabaret”), containing nearly 500 poems in German and Dutch, accompanied by collaged covers made from newspapers and other printed material.
+The satirical poems criticized Nazi leaders, propaganda and Dutch collaborators, while also describing life in hiding.
+Individual copies circulated among other people in hiding and members of the local resistance network.

 In fanzines, fans wrote not only about science fiction, but about fandom itself.
 Science fiction fanzines vary in content, including short stories, convention reports, and fanfiction.
 These were the earliest incarnations of the zine and influenced subsequent publications.
 "Zinesters" like Lisa Ben and Jim Kepner honed their talents in the science fiction fandom before tackling gay rights, creating zines such as Vice Versa and ONE that drew networking and distribution ideas from their science fiction roots.
 A number of leading science fiction and fantasy authors rose through the ranks of fandom, creating "pro-zines" such as Frederik Pohl and Isaac Asimov.
 The first version of Superman (a bald-headed villain) appeared in the third issue of Jerry Siegel and Joe Shuster's 1933 fanzine Science Fiction.